multos-megatha/Multos-SmartContract/readme.md

     - `to: vector<address>`: A vector of recipient addresses.
     - `values: vector<u64>`: A vector of u64 values representing the amount of the custom token to send to each corresponding recipient.
 - behavior:
+    - It performs the same length and emptiness checks as `disperseAptos`